Upon a Different Shore

 Upon a Different Shore is the second studio album by the English comedian and actor Alexander Armstrong.
 The album was released on 28 October 2016 by Rhino and East West.
-Unlike Armstrong's debut album A Year of Songs (2015), Upon a Different Shore sees him branch out into some non-classical music, including a cover of "Firestone" by Kygo.
+Unlike Armstrong's debut album A Year of Songs (2015), Upon a Different Shore sees him cover some songs that aren't pop standards, including "Firestone" by Kygo.
 It debuted at number 8 on the UK Albums Chart.